SharePoint/sp-dev-docs/docs/spfx/tenant-scoped-deployment.md

 > [!NOTE]
 > You have to update to the latest SharePoint Framework Yeoman template version to be able to use this capability.
 You can update your global installation by executing `npm install -g @microsoft/generator-sharepoint`.
+> Tenant-wide deployment is not available for SharePoint 2016 Feature Pack 2 since it only supports SPFX 1.1, and this deployment option was released in version 1.4

 ## Solution-specific requirements